jadiclecio/sandstone/README.md

 Usage
 =====

-Inside the directory you wish to create your project run:
+Inside the directory you wish to create your project clone Sandstone:

-    volo create yourprojectname ossreleasefeed/Sandstone

-If you are going to use Git as your source control now would be a good time to initialize your repo.
-After changing into the newly created project folder run:

-    git init
+    git clone git@github.com:ossreleasefeed/Sandstone.git yourprojectname

-Next, while inside your project directory run:
+Once completed, change directory into your project folder and run:

     npm install

 This will install any additional dependencies defined inside package.json.
-Inside your new project folder there will be a .gitignore file that will ensure that the node_modules folder created above, and any .css files will not be included in source control.
+Inside your new project folder there will also be a .gitignore file that will ensure that the node_modules folder created above, as well as any .css files will not be included in source control.

 Feel free to add any additional exclusions you require.